 Points will be awarded based on documentation of supportive services from a Qualified Service Provider specifically for residents identified as homeless or chronically homeless, as defined in the Supportive Housing Guideline.
-Documentation must include a Services Plan and evidence of funding commitments for supportive services.
+Documentation must include a Services Plan and evidence of funding sources, including a budget, for supportive services.
 (Reference must be made to the current Supportive Housing Guideline for definitions, service funding criteria and the list of Qualified Service Providers).

-Percent of units Points
+Percent of Points

+units

-≥ 20% 6 points
+≥ 20% 6

-≥10% and <20% 2 points
+≥10% and 2

+<20%